n8jadams/better-facebook-extension/README.md

 # Nates Facebook Suppressor Chrome Plugin
 ### Created 3/29/2017

-The "Trending", "Shows From Facebook Watch", and "Sponsored" sections on the sidebar of the Facebook wall irritate me, so I lazily threw this quick Chrome plugin together to remove them.
+The `Trending`, `Shows From Facebook Watch`, and `Sponsored` sections on the sidebar of the Facebook wall irritate me, so I lazily threw this quick Chrome plugin together to remove them.

 I do not plan on maintaining this.